Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Theoretical Analysis: From Information-Theoretic Perspective

 where $I(\cdot; \cdot)$ denotes mutual information, $\theta_{ADPrompt}$ encompasses all learnable parameters (i.e., $\psi$ and $\varphi$), and $\beta > 0$ balances task relevance and sensitive information suppression.
 In practice, the training objective of ADPrompt, $\mathcal{L}_{Sup} - \lambda \mathcal{L}_{Adv}$, serves as an effective surrogate for this principle: $\mathcal{L}_{Sup}$ promotes the retention of task-relevant information $I(\tilde{\mathbf{H}}; Y)$, whereas $\mathcal{L}_{Adv}$ acts as a proxy for reducing sensitive information $I(\tilde{\mathbf{H}}; S)$.

 \paragraph{Proof 3.
-Adaptive Feature Rectification (AFR) as an Input-Layer Bottleneck.} AFR acts as a bottleneck at the feature input layer~\citep{tishby2000information}.
+Adaptive Feature Rectification (AFR) as an Input-Layer Bottleneck.} AFR acts as a bottleneck at the feature input layer \cite{tishby2000information}.
 Raw node attributes $\mathbf{X}$ often contain sensitive information correlated with $S$, forming the initial source of bias.
 By optimizing the projector $\psi$ adversarially, AFR generates a gating prompt $\mathbf{m}_i$ per node through~\eqref{equation:5 attribute_prompt}.
 This element-wise gating selectively suppresses sensitive dimensions in $\mathbf{x}_i$, ensuring

-and providing a purified feature foundation for fair downstream propagation~\citep{jin2020graph}.
+and providing a purified feature foundation for fair downstream propagation \cite{jin2020graph}.

 \paragraph{Proof 4.
-Adaptive Message Calibration (AMC) as a Layer-wise Regularizer.} Input purification alone cannot prevent bias amplification in message passing~\citep{dai2021fairgnn,dong2022edits}.
+Adaptive Message Calibration (AMC) as a Layer-wise Regularizer.} Input purification alone cannot prevent bias amplification in message passing \cite{dai2021fairgnn,dong2022edits}.
 AMC serves as a layer-wise regularizer by generating edge-specific calibration vectors according to~\eqref{equation:7 structure_prompt}.
-These vectors act as corrective signals to suppress sensitive information propagated from neighbors, thereby reducing the mutual information:
+These vectors act as corrective signals to suppress sensitive information propagated from neighbors, thereby reducing the mutual information $I(\tilde{\mathbf{H}}_i^{(l)}; S_{\mathcal{N}(i)}) \le I(\tilde{\mathbf{H}}_i^{(l-1)}; S_{\mathcal{N}(i)})$, where $S_{\mathcal{N}(i)}$ denotes the sensitive attributes of the neighbors of node $v_i$.
+This prevents bias accumulation across layers and ensures fairness in deep GNNs \cite{tishby2000information,moyer2018invariant,oono2019graph}.